Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Introduction

 Importantly, the proposed methodology for deriving predictive bounds does not depend on the specific choice of a non-conformity score.
 The resulting bounds preserve their validity, and the AIPCW-based approach remains doubly robust, regardless of the choice of non-conformity score.
 This flexibility highlights the generality and robustness of our proposed framework.
-Further, if the non-conformity score is properly chosen~\eqref{eq:conditional-quantile-non-conformity-score}, to match with the intuition of conditional quantile as the oracle LPB, then our methods also recover approximate conditional coverage; see Theorem 4 of~\cite{Gui} for a related result.
+Furthermore, if the non-conformity score is properly chosen~\eqref{eq:conditional-quantile-non-conformity-score}, to match with the intuition of conditional quantile as the oracle LPB, then our methods also recover approximate conditional coverage; see Theorem 4 of~\cite{Gui} for a related result.

-As a complementary contribution, we introduce a simple yet effective approach for constructing prediction bounds based on outcome regression: the Calibrated Outcome Regression (COR), which calibrates the estimated conditional quantile function of the survival time to achieve the desired coverage guarantee.
+As a complementary contribution, we introduce two simple yet effective approaches for constructing prediction bounds based on outcome regression: Outcome Regression (OR), and Calibrated Outcome Regression (COR).
+The first estimates the conditional quantile function of the primary event time at the desired nominal level, while the second calibrates the estimated conditional quantile function of the survival time to achieve the desired marginal coverage guaranty.
 Although the validity of this method is contingent on a consistent estimator of the survival function model, it provides a computationally efficient alternative to the IPCW and AIPCW approaches.
 To the best of our knowledge, this simple calibration-based technique has not been previously explored in the context of conformal predictive inference for censored time-to-event data.